newtoncodes/docker-hive/README.md

 2. Then after init/join, add the config to /etc/docker-hive/vpn and run `hive restart`.
 3. Repeat the steps if you have more than one vpn to expose the ports to.

-* If you dont' have a VPN, you can publish the ports with the config or during init. **This is NOT secure**, so you should manually add iptables rules to allow those ports only for administrators.
+* If you don't have a VPN, you can publish the ports with the config or during init. **This is NOT secure**, so you should manually add iptables rules to allow those ports only for administrators.

 **It's preferred if you don't publish the ports, but only publish them to the internal network with VPN.** No matter if they are published, or not, you can assess the services on these ports:
 * http://SERVER_PUBLIC_OR_VPN_ADDRESS:**3000** => Portainer